mohsenmojadam2019/telstra-prior-request/README.md

 -  Restart Kong daemon

 ## Parameter Explanation:
-- config.prereq.body: set the body for middle-call.
+- config.prereq.body: set the body for prior-call.
 (String)
-- config.prereq.headers: set the headers for middle-call.
+- config.prereq.headers: set the headers for prior-call.
 (Array of strings separated by ```,```)
 - config.prereq.http_method: HTTP methods, default to ```POST```.
 (String)
 - config.prereq.ssl_verify: whether to check ssl.
 (Boolean)
-- config.prereq.url: the url of middle-call.
+- config.prereq.url: the url of prior-call.
 (String, unencoded url)
 - config.request.body: overwrite the body of service-call.
 (String)
 - config.request.headers: add headers to service-call.
 (Array of strings separated by ```,```)
 - api_id, service_id, route_id and consumer_id are heritated from standard Kong plugin.
 Please refer to Kong Doc.

 ## Variable Format:
-When configuring this plugin in Kong Admin Dashboard, variables from 4 sources( both headers and body of request of service-call and response of middle-call: req_headers, req_body, res_headers and res_body) can be used.
+When configuring this plugin in Kong Admin Dashboard, variables from 4 sources( both headers and body of request of service-call and response of prior-call: req_headers, req_body, res_headers and res_body) can be used.
 However the rules below apply:
 - Variables must follow the format '{{KEY:VALUE}}'(quotation marks here and below are not included).
 - The available 'KEY' are 'req_body', 'res_body', 'req_headers', and 'req_headers'.